-- calculate net efficiency of a boiler; - calculate pure alcohol flow from the flow of alcohol-water mixture;
+- summing flows of several metering streams to create station totals; - calculate difference of two flows; - calculate net efficiency of a boiler; - calculate pure alcohol flow from the flow of alcohol-water mixture;

 First the virtual stream should be selected on the data page shown below.

 Stream name can also be entered here.

-Virtual streams
+Parameters Streams Virtual streams